KmlPro/IncidentManagmentSystem-Convey-Solution-Test/README.md

 # Purpose
-This repository is created for testing Convey utlis set (base on knowledge from DevMentors course) and practice skills from https://devmentors.io/courses/mikroserwisy-net course.
+This repository is created for testing Convey utlis set and practice skills from https://devmentors.io/courses/mikroserwisy-net course.

 Link to Convey: https://convey-stack.github.io/documentation/getting-started/ Link to Pacco project (my solution mostly base on this solution). https://github.com/devmentors/Pacco